aoi2blue/aoi2blue.github.io/faq_en.md

 # FromDeveloper
 Thank you for using salmdroid app !<br>
-Feel free that you send inquiry or requests from [here](https://docs.google.com/forms/d/e/1FAIpQLSfFl98x3KUkrAbwx0oG66yOFegL4Xc2ADAKDMhhGI2rZ5YGlg/viewform).<br>
+Feel free that you send inquiry or requests.<br>
 I would appreciate if you bought me from [wish list](https://www.amazon.jp/hz/wishlist/ls/N266KX5GC3JF?ref_=wl_share).<br>